-But whatever really happened, it was a long time brewing.
-George had recently returned from visiting America where he observed laid back sessions with The Band and Bob Dylan.
-In comparison, The Beatles were in their "winter of discontent" as Harrison described it in The Beatles Anthology--ready for something new but unsure how to make it happen.
-After a few days, George agreed to return but on one condition: abandon filming the long practice sessions at Twickenham and instead move the operation to The Beatles' basement studio at Apple Records in the center of the banking district in London.
+In comparison, The Beatles were in their "winter of discontent" as Harrison described it in The Beatles Anthology.
+After a few days without George, in which John Lennon joked that they should ask Eric Clapton to take his place, Harrison agreed to return but on one condition: they abandon filming the long practice sessions at Twickenham and instead move the operation to The Beatles' new basement studio at Apple Records in the center of the banking district in London.
+The fact that the studio was empty and the band would have to rent equipment from Abbey Road was considered a minor hiccup.
+Anything had to be better than making rock 'n' roll at 9am.

-George also invited piano and organ prodigy Billy Preston--who was in London for a session--to come join The Beatles on electric piano.
-The Beatles had met Preston in Liverpool in the early 60s, and now his sunny presence helped to put the band on their best behavior.
-But as for the direction of The Beatles and the new songs they were writing, nothing was settled except that they still intended to make a raw album of new material in front of a crowd with no overdubs and no production.
+Once back at Apple, Harrison invited piano and organ prodigy Billy Preston, who happened to be in London, to join in on the sessions.
+The Beatles had met Preston in Liverpool in the early 60s when Preston was on tour with Little Richard, and now his sunny presence helped to put the band on their best behavior.
+But as for the direction of The Beatles and the new songs they were writing, nothing was settled except that they still intended to make a raw album of new material and record it in front of a crowd.

-In one of the least talked about but most revealing moments of Let It Be, Paul McCartney is seen having a quiet conversation with John Lennon, passionately making the case that The Beatles should ease back into live performances on their own terms, just as they did when they returned to Liverpool after being deported from Germany in 1961.
+In one of the least talked about but most revealing moments of Let It Be, McCartney has a quiet conversation with John Lennon, passionately making the case that The Beatles should ease back into live performances on their own terms, just as they did when they returned to Liverpool after being deported from Germany in 1961.
 "When we went back to Liverpool we were nervous, that first show was terrible.
-But then we kept at it and then we had them…if someone could have taped those performances..they were fantastic."
+But then we kept at it and then we had them...if someone could have taped those performances...they were fantastic."
 It was understood, said Paul, that there would be no more films like Help or A Hard Day's Night.
 But what about playing a small show?
 In response, John only nods.
-We now know he had already--or was about to--announce he was leaving the group.
+We now know he had already—or was about to—announce he was leaving the group.
 But the idea of an off-the-cuff performance was too good to pass up.
-Ringo, always the pragmatist, suggested they just go up on the roof and get it over with.
-But what was first intended to be a platform for The Beatles to 'get back' as a performing band instead turned out to be their public swan song.
+After several suggestions were thrown about including gigs in Los Angeles, the Roman Coliseum, or an island in Greece, Ringo—always the pragmatist—suggested they just go up on the roof and get it over with.

-Since their new recording studio was in the basement of the building, hosting a rooftop concert meant bringing all of The Beatles' instruments, along with staging, a PA system, microphones, and microphone cables, up four flights of stairs, through a tiny access door, and onto the roof in the middle of winter along with a camera crew and--naturally--a few friends in attendance to cheer the boys on.
+Since their new recording studio was in the basement of the Apple building, hosting a rooftop concert meant bringing all of The Beatles' instruments along with staging, a PA system, microphones, and microphone cables, up four flights of stairs, through a tiny access door, and onto the roof in the middle of winter along with a camera crew and a few friends in attendance to cheer the boys on.

-And though The Beatles had their own studio, they still needed all of the expert technical help that EMI/ Abbey Road had to offer to make their whimsical concert--and sometimes hysterical sessions--come off professionally.
-It was left to longtime Beatle engineers Keith Slaughter and Dave Harries to make the impossible roof concert possible.
+And though The Beatles had pretended they wanted little to do with Abbey Road and its formal atmosphere, they still needed all of the expert technical help that the studio had to offer to make their whimsical concert—and sometimes hysterical sessions—come off professionally.
+The logistics were left to longtime Beatle engineers Keith Slaughter and Dave Harries to make the impossible roof concert possible.

-While Slaughter and Dave Harries, who now works for Mark Knopfler's British Grove Studios in London, ran individual microphone cables down stairwells, back down to the basement, and into the mixing board for tracking the concert, producer Glyn Johns set up for the session on the roof.
-And when he realized the windy conditions would call for wind shields for the delicate made-for-indoor studio microphones that were now going to be used for recording drums and guitar amps outside, Johns sent tape operator Alan Parsons to the department store for a quick and cheap remedy: women's stockings.
+While Slaughter and engineer Dave Harries, who now works for Mark Knopfler's British Grove Studios in London, ran individual microphone cables down the stairwells to the control room in the basement, producer and engineer Glyn Johns (whose other albums in 1969 would include Led Zeppelin, Abbey Road, and the Rolling Stones' Let It Bleed) set up for the outdoor session on the roof.
+Johns soon realized he would need something to protect the delicate studio microphones from the damp air and wind without affecting the sound.
+So Johns sent his new tape operator, Alan Parsons (future founder of the Alan Parsons Project), to the department store for a quick and cheap remedy: women's stockings.

-When The Beatles took the stage around lunchtime, it was their first truly live performance since the end of their 1966 tour in San Francisco.
-They had performed "All You Need Is Love" and "Hey Jude" before a studio audience, but those performances were at least partially done to backing tracks.
-Nevertheless, they had been playing together as a band nearly everyday since 1962 (!) and as you can see in the film, The Beatles very quickly got their act together with John's Epiphone Casino front and center in the--as requested--"raw" mix.
+When The Beatles took to the roof around lunchtime, it was their first truly live performance since the end of their 1966 tour in San Francisco.
+They had performed "All You Need Is Love" and "Hey Jude" before a studio audience, but those performances were at least partially made to backing tracks.
+Nevertheless, they had been playing together as a band nearly everyday since 1962 and as you can see in the film, The Beatles very quickly got their act together with John's Epiphone Casino front and center in the—as requested—"raw" mix.

-The sound was mixed to 8-track tape, with one track devoted to syncing the film and music together during editing.
-The quartet performed multiple--and solid--takes of "Get Back," "Dig A Pony," "I've Got A Feeling," "Don't Let Me Down," and one of John and Paul's earliest compositions, "One After 909."
-All the tracks were eventually released.
+The performance was mixed to an 8-track tape machine that Harrison had donated to Apple with one track devoted to syncing the film and music together during editing.
+The quartet performed multiple—and solid—takes of "Get Back," "Dig A Pony," "I've Got A Feeling," "Don't Let Me Down," and one of John and Paul's earliest compositions, "One After 909."

-The entire concert lasted around an hour before businesses in the area called the police who --naturally--were unwilling to arrest The Beatles (as they had hoped) but eventually convinced them to pull the plug.
+The entire concert lasted around an hour before businesses in the area called the police who—naturally—were unwilling to arrest The Beatles (as they had hoped) but eventually convinced them to pull the plug.
 "I always felt let down about the police," recalled Ringo in The Beatles Anthology.
 "I was playing away and I thought, 'Oh great, I hope they drag me off.'"
-The concert was filmed by longtime Beatle videographer Michael Lindsay-Hogg, who decades later would reveal that he was the son of famed film maker Orson Welles.
-(Can The Beatles' story get more epic?)
+The concert was filmed by longtime Beatle videographer Michael Lindsay-Hogg, who decades later would reveal that he was the son of famed filmmaker Orson Welles (as if The Beatles' story could get more epic).

 After all these years, no one has ever bothered to ask Paul or Ringo what else was on the set list that day.
 But McCartney's assessment of The Beatles' strength-of-character as a band was spot on.
 They were great performers and the rooftop concert would have been a great first step back into performing.
-Luckily, the sound of the band that day--raw, unfiltered, and unproduced--would be heard on several tracks on Abbey Road, the album the lads quickly assembled in the spring of 1969 to try to put the stress of Let It Be behind them.
-Though the film--and the performance--are far removed from the version of The Beatles seen in Ron Howard's documentary 2016 Eight Days A Week, the rooftop concert really does complete the picture and is worth checking out if you haven't seen it.
+Luckily, the raw sound of The Beatles in 1969 did carry over to several tracks on Abbey Road, the album the lads quickly assembled in the spring of 1969 to try to put the stress of Let It Be behind them.

-“I love it,” recalled McCartney in Word magazine, “because it shows you what The Beatles were like underneath it all.
-We were a great little band.”
+"I love it," McCartney said recalling the rooftop serenade in Word magazine, "because it shows you what The Beatles were like underneath it all.
+We were a great little band."

 And yeah, they passed the audition.